hasancatalgol/hasancatalgol/README.md

 ![gitartwork](gitartwork.svg)
 - 🔭 I am currently working on variety of projects simulatenously
 - 🌱 I put my soul into my work (as long as I am given enough time to show my art)
+- Check below to see my projects and tech stack
 ---
 ## Data Engineering Repositories